Since April 2015, all new drawdown products are built to offer flexi-access drawdown. Prior to this, some drawdown plans were capped drawdown.

 Flexi-access drawdown from PensionBee

-With drawdown from PensionBee you can start accessing your retirement fund from your 55th birthday, in just a few simple steps.
+With drawdown from PensionBee you can start accessing your retirement fund from your 55th birthday (57 from 2028), in just a few simple steps.

 As always with investments, your capital is at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
 This information should not be regarded as financial advice.